-6.2.3 Archive
+6.3.1 Archive

-All identified specimens and any extracted DNA will be archived in existing facilities.
-Archiving plans, including details on accessing specimens for private investigation are detailed in the Fundamental Sentinel Unit Bioarchive Facility Design (AD[05]).
+All identified specimens and any extracted DNA will be archived in existing facilities and available for use by the scientific community.

-6.3 Spatial Distribution of Sampling
+6.4 Spatial Distribution of Sampling

-6.3.1 Selecting Plot Locations within Sites
+6.4.1 Selecting Plot Locations within Sites

-Mosquito trapping plots will be chosen using a stratified random approach, maintaining stratification across dominant vegetation types (>5% of total cover) at each site (AD[03]).
+Mosquito trapping plots will be chosen using a stratified random approach, maintaining stratification across dominant vegetation types (>5% of total cover) at each site (AD[02]).
 Ten plots will be selected for long-term sampling such that the number of plots per vegetation type is proportional to the percent cover at the site.
 Plot locations will be constrained to fall within 30 m of roads in order to reduce travel time associated with each sampling event.
-Though constraining plot locations may reduce the statistical area of inference, the benefit of maintaining adequate sample size is deemed worth this cost.
+Though constraining plot locations may reduce the statistical area of inference, the benefit of maintaining adequate sample size given budget constraints is deemed worth this cost.
 However, traps will be placed a minimum of 300 meters apart to maintain independence, even at the cost of reducing the total number of traps at small sites.